Ag Drone Sprayers

 By Ag Drone Sprayers Editorial Team · Updated July 3, 2026

 Drift is the fastest way an application turns into a claim — damaged grapes a half-mile downwind, a neighbor’s organic certification, a beeyard nobody mentioned.
-Drones start with a favorable drift profile: low release height, slow flight, downwash pushing spray into the canopy.
+Drones hold a real, built-in drift advantage: low release height, slow flight, downwash pushing spray into the canopy, and RTK guidance (GPS accurate to within half an inch) that holds a dead-straight line pass after pass — an edge that only widens as newer models add finer droplet control every year.
 What keeps that advantage real is the boring stuff — the label, the weather, and the conversation with the neighbor.

 The label is the law